waikereru/waikereru.github.io/_pages/sponsors.md

 - The **[Lion Foundation](http://www.lionfoundation.org.nz/)** is supporting our work in the Orchiston Harakeke collection & Arboretum, and the Welcome Shelter.
 - The **[Eastern & Central Community Trust](http://www.ecct.org.nz/)**
 - The **Les Renner Trust**, which has given a generous donation to make the ongoing titi project possible.
-- The **[Lotteries Commission](http://www.communitymatters.govt.nz/)** has given a generous grant for pest and weed control, and another to upgrade the perimeter fence to exclude deer & goats, and to​ finish the 1769 Garden.
+- The **[Lotteries Commission](http://www.communitymatters.govt.nz/)** has given a generous grant for pest and weed control, and another to upgrade the perimeter fence to exclude deer & goats, and to​ finish the 1769 Seed Archive.
 - The **[Sir John Logan Campbell Trust](http://www.jlcampbell.co.nz/)** and the **[Chartwell Trust](http://www.chartwell.org.nz/)**, which contributed to the Welcome Shelter.
-- The **[Eastland Community Trust](http://www.ect.org.nz/)**, for their generous contribution to the Welcome Shelter, the 1769 Garden and adjoining tracks.
+- The **[Eastland Community Trust](http://www.ect.org.nz/)**, for their generous contribution to the Welcome Shelter, the 1769 Seed Archive and adjoining tracks.
 - The **[Pacific Development and Conservation Trust](https://www.communitymatters.govt.nz/pacific-development-and-conservation-trust)**, which helps to support the Orchiston Harakeke collection.
 - The **[Air New Zealand Environment Trust](https://www.airnewzealand.co.nz/sustainability)**, for fabulous support of the Wild Lab and our collaboration with Eastland Institute of Technology.
 - The **[Queen Elizabeth II Trust](https://qeiinationaltrust.org.nz/)**, for their grant towards the Kohanga Kiwi via the Stephenson Fund.